ome/EMBL-EBI-imaging-course-05-2023/Day_4/setup.md

     $ conda activate imaging_course_cellpose_day4_2023

+Before creating a new environment, remember to deactivate the current one:

+    $ conda deactivate

 The following steps are only required if you want to run the notebooks

 * If you have Anaconda installed: